Dharamshala (type of building): Nepalese dharmashalas

-In Nepal dharmashalas can be found in every village and city.
+In Nepal, dharmashalas can be found in every village and city.
 More often than not they have a social and cultural significance rather than a religious one.
 Usually there is a source of drinking water (a well, a dhunge dhara or a tutedhara) nearby.
 There are three different types of dharmashala: a pati, a sattal and a mandapa.

 Patis

 Patis or palchas are the simplest of the three types.
 They consist of a platform made of stone and brick, with wooden floorboards.
 Wooden pillars support a sloping roof.
 The back of the pati is a brick wall.
 The other sides are usually open.
 Patis can be either free standing of connected to another building, like a house or a dhunge dhara.
 Patis can be rectangular, L-shaped, T-shaped, U-shaped, curved or circular.
 The rectangular shape and the L shape are the most common.
 Patis are the smallest of the dharmashalas but some can be up to 32 bays long.
 Patis are found within cities and villages, but also on the side of the road, often near a source of water.

-In Patan fourteen patis house parts of the chariot used for the Rato Machindranath Jatra.
+In Patan, fourteen patis house parts of the chariot used for the Rato Machindranath Jatra.
 Preparations for the festival begin with the construction of a 60-foot tall chariot at Pulchok at the western end of the city.

 Sattals

 Sattals have one or two extra, usually closed, storeys on top of a pati-like structure.
 The ground floor is mostly open on three sides.
 Sattals are resting places, not just for the day, but also for overnight stays.
+One example of such a building is Singha Sattal.